same as: /cot|cut/ or /c(o|u)t/

 Matching metacharacters literally

-Similar to other metacharacters, prefix \ to character class metacharacters to match them literally.
+You can prefix a \ to metacharacters to match them literally.
 Some of them can be achieved by different placement as well.

-- should be first or last character or escaped using \.
+- should be the first or last character or escaped using \.

 >> 'ab-cd gh-c 12-423'.scan(/\b[a-z-]{2,}\b/)